Helping to protect data at rest and data in transit

 For data at rest, Azure offers many encryption options, such as support for AES-256, giving you the flexibility to choose the data storage scenario that best meets your needs.

 Technological safeguards, such as encryption, enhance the security of customer data.
-For data in transit, Commercial Support uses industry-standard encrypted transport protocols between user devices and Microsoft datacenters, and within datacenters themselves.
+For data in transit, Microsoft Professional Services uses industry-standard encrypted transport protocols between user devices and Microsoft datacenters, and within datacenters themselves.

 For data in transit, Microsoft encrypts connections established between customers and our datacenters using industry-standard AES and TLS.
 TLS establishes a security-enhanced browser-to-server connection to help ensure the confidentiality and integrity of data moving between desktops and datacenters.